haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 3c5fa9a18682741f        weaveworks/ignite-ubuntu:latest weaveworks/ignite-kernel:5.10.51        63m ago 4.0 GB  2       1.0 GB          Running 172.17.0.3              haiche-vm
 ```

-Once the VM is booted, it will have its network configured and will be accessible from the host (thanks to the IP assigned to the bridge) via password-less SSH and with sudo permissions
+Once the VM is booted, it will have its network configured and will be accessible from the host via password-less SSH and with sudo permissions

 ## SSH into the VM